cs231n/cs231n.github.io/optimization-2.md

 dfdy = 1.0 * dfdq # dq/dy = 1
 ```

-At the end we are left with the gradient in the variables `[dfdx,dfdy,dfdz]`, which tell us the sensitivity of the variables `x,y,z` on `f`!.
+We are left with the gradient in the variables `[dfdx,dfdy,dfdz]`, which tell us the sensitivity of the variables `x,y,z` on `f`!.
 This is the simplest example of backpropagation.
-Going forward, we will want to use a more concise notation so that we don't have to keep writing the `df` part.
-That is, for example instead of `dfdq` we would simply write `dq`, and always assume that the gradient is with respect to the final output.
+Going forward, we will use a more concise notation that omits the `df` prefix.
+For example, we will simply write `dq` instead of `dfdq`, and always assume that the gradient is computed on the final output.

 This computation can also be nicely visualized with a circuit diagram: